sozialhelden/accessibility-cloud/docs/ac-format.md

 ## Needs discussion / open questions

 - "steps" vs. "stairs"
-- "available" vs. "exists" vs. "has"
-- do we ignore multipe entries, rooms, facilities?
+- do we ignore multiple entries, rooms, facilities,lifts?
+  - could be a political answer like "describe the least accessible room"
 - how do we deal with "jaccede::services/equipment/Other/pleaseSpecify" ?
 - "Lavatories" vs. "restroom"
 - "restroom" vs. "restrooms"
 - room description could be identically for hotel-rooms, dining-rooms, meeting, rooms, etc.
 - "hotelroom" vs "hotelRooms"
+- "categories" as array?

 ### `accessibleWithWheelchair` vs. `ratingForWheelchair`

 - Reality will demanand a final yes/no answer from AC.
 - Many sources rate the accessibility on a scale (e.g. from 1-5 Stars)
 - Some sources rate the accessibility as yes/limited/no -> could be translated into rating